How to Blur the Background in Google Meet

 - Tap to open your video preview.

-- Tap the blur icon on the screen.
+- Tap the apply visual effects icon then select the blur option on the next screen.

 Since the app interface is very similar to the Android version, you can use the same steps.
 If you have a newer generation model (from iPhone 6s to iPhone 12), the blur icon should appear on your screen:

 - Tap the icon to blur the background.

 Unfortunately, these are the only background effects available for the mobile version.
 You can only use templates and add custom photos with a computer.

 There’s one more prerequisite for applying the blurring effect in Google Meet.
 You need to enable hardware acceleration on your Chrome browser.
 There are two ways you can do this, depending on your device.
 If you own a PC, you can turn it on by using the browser: